This post contains affiliate links. Please see the disclosure for more info.

 I recommend that you give Focus@Will a try on the computer first since it seems to work best when you can toggle between focus channels to find one that fits your work habits.
 But the complimentary app works just as well.

 So get stuff done while making better use of your time.
-Reduce your distractions.
+Reduce distractions.
 Be more creative.
 Always do your best work.
 And give your mind the boost it needs.